adomokos/climb_that_mountain/blog/2017/11/haskell_to_mysql_via_yeshql.md

 ### Haskell to MySQL via Yeshql (part 1)

 As I was looking for an easy and light way to talk to Postgres from Clojure, I discovered [yesql](https://github.com/krisajenkins/yesql).
 I wanted to find something similar in Haskell, and I found [yeshql](https://github.com/tdammers/yeshql).
-It's a template parsing library on top of [HDBC](https://github.com/ryantm/hdbc-mysql), exatly what I needed to keep SQL and Haskell code separate.
+It's a template parsing library on top of [HDBC](https://github.com/ryantm/hdbc-mysql), exactly what I needed to keep SQL and Haskell code separate.

 This blog post will show you how you can easily get yeshql up and running and run queries against MySQL.
 I'll build a simple CRUD console app that you can follow along, I'll list commit points at the end of each section.